codyc1515/homebridge-panasonic-air-conditioner/README.md

 1. Download, install & setup the *Panasonic Comfort Cloud* app on your mobile device
 2. Create a login & add your Air Conditioner to the *Comfort Cloud*

 > **Caution!** It is recommended to setup another login for the *Comfort Cloud* and share your home to that login, as opposed to using your regular login for this plugin.
 Otherwise the *Comfort Cloud* app will log you out each time that you use this plugin (as only one user can be logged into the *Comfort Cloud* per login).
+If you plan to use multiple accessories, create separate accounts for every accessory.

 3. Share your login to another user setup specifically for HomeBridge.
    For instructions on how to do this, see [Sharing Panasonic aircon with another account](README.md#Sharing-Panasonic-aircon-with-another-account) section below.

-### Sample configuration
+### Sample configuration for a single AC
 ```{
 	"accessories": [
 		{